50 Amazing Landmarks in France To Visit

 6. Arena of Nimes, Nimes

-The town of Nimes was the epicenter of Roman Gaul.
-The town was founded by Augustus, Rome’s first emperor, in the 1st century B.C.
-Nime’s was “Caesar’s Town,” one of the largest cities of the Roman Empire.
+Nimes was once a vibrant town at the heart of Roman Gaul.
+Founded by Augustus, Rome’s first emperor, in the 1st century B.C., Nimes flourished as “Caesar’s Town,” becoming one of the largest cities in the Roman Empire.

 Nowadays, the hosts bullfights, reenactments, and concerts.
 Click here for a walking tour of Nimes and the arena.